ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

 Use Molex Connectors

-## Analog Inputs, simplify the circuitry
+## Analog Inputs: Simplify the Circuitry

 The takeaway here is that the current mix of A/D input sensors are all of one type: